Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

-\textbf{Sparsity.} \autoref{fig:eval-overview} (mid) shows the evolution of the success rate of the trigger when following our pruning approach.
-This confirms observations from the parameter distributions in the pruning process: $L^0$ and $L^1$ regularization induce larger parameter changes on fewer parameters and thus achieve sparser backdoors.
+\textbf{Sparsity.} \autoref{fig:eval-overview} (mid) shows the evolution of the trigger success rate when following our pruning approach.
+This confirms observations from the parameter distributions in the pruning process: $L^0$ and $L^1$ regularization induce larger parameter changes on fewer parameters and achieve sparser backdoors.
 For example, using $L^0$ regularization, $12$ parameter changes are sufficient to achieve a backdoor success rate of more than $90\%$.
-The approach of Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018} results in a backdoor that is distributed over $1000$ weight changes and thereby exhibits the highest change ratio of all methods.

-Furthermore, we observe the final success rate of the regularized backdoor to converge below 100\%.
+The approach of Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018} induces more than $1000$ weight changes and thereby exhibits the highest change ratio of all methods.
+Furthermore, the final success rate of the regularized backdoor does not reach 100\%.
 As shown in \autoref{fig:eval-overview} (right) for $p=1$, it is bounded by the regularization strength $\lambda$.
-Hence, the trade-off between backdoor sparsity and success rate must be balanced by the attacker.
-For comparison, we propose a \ac{DSR} and measure the \emph{sparsity} of the backdoors as the minimum number of parameter changes required to obtain the \ac{DSR}.
-In the remainder of this paper, we denote the sparsity by $\Delta\mathcal{S}$ and fix $\text{DSR}=90\%$ as this gives the attacker high chances for success, especially when a stream of coherent images is classified, \eg, while approaching a street sign.
+Hence, the attacker must balance the trade-off between backdoor sparsity and success rate.
+To facilitate comparability, we propose a \ac{DSR} of $90\%$ and measure the \emph{sparsity} $\Delta\mathcal{S}$ of the backdoors as the minimum number of parameter changes required to obtain the \ac{DSR}.

-\textbf{Quantization as a Hurdle.} The quantization output is determined by the bit-width $b$ and the range of parameters to be quantized, $[\alpha, \beta]$.
-These parameters determine the discrete $2^b-1$ \emph{bins} between $\alpha$ and $\beta$ into which the floating-point values are assigned during quantization.